aniqatc/css-100/entries/049/README.md

 - `getBoundingClientRect()` is a method that obtains an element's position and dimensions
 - `clientX` and `clientY` on the `event` object gets the exact position of the mouse pointer
-- the hard-coded values (`10` and `10`) represent half of the element's height/width
-  - Note: if we don't want to hard-code the values, we can use `offsetHeight` and `offsetWidth` to get an element's height and width and then divide it by `2` -- this will position the mouse cursor at the center of the element.
+- the hard-coded values (`10` and `10`) represent half of the element's height/width _(note: if we don't want to hard-code the values, we can use `offsetHeight` and `offsetWidth` to get an element's height and width and then divide it by `2` -- this will position the mouse cursor at the center of the element)_.

 ```js
 frame.addEventListener('mousemove', function (event) {